lorenzomartino86/todolist/README.md

 #### Improvements

 There are infinite improvements for this project.
-Unfortunately the time spent to do this assignment was very limited (a couple of days).
+The time spent to do this project was time bounded (a couple of days).

 1. We need to refactor the behavior on the Javascript files.
 In order to do that we can start adopting a testing framework (Mocha, Jasmine) to secure our next refactoring operations.
 2. Enhance security with HTTPS for login and user session management.